allcommerce/bc-Dinosaur-doc/docs/usage.md

 - **Number of Product Reviews**: Specifying number of product reviews displayed.
 - **Number of Related Products**: Specifying number of related products displayed.
 - **Number of Customers Also Viewed Products**: Specifying number of customer also viewed products displayed.
-- **Number of visible thumbnails**: Specifying number of images displayed in the product thumbnails slider.

 ### Displaying Swatch Options in the dropdown select box